 - Case management is funded through a partnership with Mecklenburg County.

 - Additional staff includes an on-site nurse, tenant services coordinator, and operations/facilities staff.

 - Apartments come fully furnished.

-For more information on this housing program please contact Gena Robinson, director of the Clanton Apartments.
+For more information on this housing program please contact Gena Robinson, VP of Single-Site Housing.